RohanAlexander/telling_stories_with_data/_book/index.md

 ## Audience and assumed background {-}

 The typical person reading this book has some familiarity with first-year statistics, for instance they have run a regression.
 But it is not targeted at a particular level, instead providing aspects relevant to almost any quantitative course.
-I have taught from this book at high school, undergraduate, and graduate levels.
+I have taught from this book at high school, undergraduate, graduate, and professional, levels.
 Everyone has unique needs, but hopefully some aspect of this book speaks to you.

-This book especially complements *Statistical Rethinking* [@citemcelreath], *R for Data Science* [@r4ds], *An Introduction to Statistical Learning* [@islr], *Causal Inference: The Mixtape* [@Cunningham2021], and *Building Software Together* [@buildingsoftwaretogether].
-For instance, after this book you may be interested in learning more about Bayesian statistics, data science, statistical learning, causal inference, and building software.

-All of that said, some of the most successful students have been those with no quantitative or coding background.
 Enthusiasm and interest have taken folks far.
-If you have those, then don't worry about too much else.
+If you have those, then do not worry about too much else.
+Some of the most successful students have been those with no quantitative or coding background.

+This book especially complements books such as: *Data Science: A First Introduction* [@timbersandfriends], *R for Data Science* [@r4ds], *An Introduction to Statistical Learning* [@islr], *Statistical Rethinking* [@citemcelreath], *Causal Inference: The Mixtape* [@Cunningham2021], *The Effect: An Introduction to Research Design and Causality* [@theeffect], and *Building Software Together* [@buildingsoftwaretogether].
+If you are interested in those books, then this might be a good one to start with.

 ## Structure and content {-}